jackwillis/militanthistory/_lm_articles/01/canadian-labor-must-fight-for-socialism.md

 author: "a Canadian correspondent"
 lm_issue: 1
 location: "p.
 5"
-tags: canada labor program ndp ontario quebec internationalism crisis economics conservative-party-canada wages foreign-policy free-trade elections liberal-party-canada strike general-strike
+tags: canada labor program ndp ontario quebec internationalism crisis economics progressive-conservative-party wages foreign-policy free-trade elections liberal-party-canada strike general-strike
 ---

 {:.lead}
 10.6% of the Canadian workforce is at present unemployed.
-19% of 19 to 24 year-olds are jobless.
+19% of 19-to-24-year-olds are jobless.
 1 in 6 Canadians live in poverty and 1 in 25 are officially classified as living in inadequate housing conditions.
 The economic upswing of the past 3 years has passed